telerik/ajax-docs/api/server/Telerik.Web.UI/RadAutoCompleteBox.md

                     To customize the expand animation you can use the ExpandAnimation property.

+###  ControlId `String`

+The client-side id of the inner input element used for intergation with RadLabel

 ###  CssClassFormatString `String`

 The CssClass property will now be used instead of the former Skin